microsoft/Build-your-own-copilot-Solution-Accelerator/Deployment/AIStudioDeployment.md

 ![Web](/Deployment/images/aiStudio/Web.png)

 13. Enter the `web app URL` (Provide the app service name in place of XXXX) and Save.
-Then go back to the step 4.
+Then go back to the step 4 and choose `Pick an existing app registration in this directory` and provide the newly registered App.

 ![Add Details](/Deployment/images/aiStudio/WebAppURL.png)